DCN - Multiplexing

 Multiplexing is a technique by which different analog and digital streams of transmission can be simultaneously processed over a shared link.
 Multiplexing divides the high capacity medium into low capacity logical medium which is then shared by different streams.

-When more than one senders tries to send over single medium, a device called Multiplexer divides the physical channel and allocates one to each.
-On the other end of communication, a De-multiplexer receives data from a single medium and identifies each and send to different receivers.
+When multiple senders try to send over a single medium, a device called Multiplexer divides the physical channel and allocates one to each.
+On the other end of communication, a De-multiplexer receives data from a single medium, identifies each, and sends to different receivers.

 Frequency Division Multiplexing

 When the carrier is frequency, FDM is used.
 FDM is an analog technology.
 FDM divides the spectrum or carrier bandwidth in logical channels and allocates one user to each channel.
 Each user can use the channel frequency independently and has exclusive access of it.
 All channels are divided in such a way that they do not overlap with each other.
 Channels are separated by guard bands.
 Guard band is a frequency which is not used by either channel.

 Time Division Multiplexing

 TDM is applied primarily on digital signals but can be applied on analog signals as well.
 In TDM the shared channel is divided among its user by means of time slot.
 Each user can transmit data within the provided time slot only.
 Digital signals are divided in frames, equivalent to time slot i.e. frame of an optimal size which can be transmitted in given time slot.